brandonbothell/popyt/README.md

 console.log(search.items.map(v => v.title).join('\n')) // titles of 50 beautiful videos
 ```

 Note: This wrapper does not implement every feature of the YouTube API.
-If you would like anything added, feel free to open an issue.
+If you would like anything added, feel free to open a PR or an issue.
 The limits imposed by the wrapper are not imposed by YouTube.